xBimTeam/FlexDemo/README.md

 This demo app shows how you can use xbim Flex and the xbim Flex Angular Webkit to :

-- Upload new IFC models and convert to wexbim
+- Upload new IFC models, creating 'Assets' and convert to wexbim
 - Visualise 3D BIM models
   - Load multiple Wexbim models into a single scene (Federation)
   - Interact with 3D models